What is an employer reference number?

-(Warning: this blog post contains acronyms.
+(Warning: acronyms ahead.
 Lots of them.)

 Every business registered with HM Revenue and Customs (HMRC) as an employer is given an ERN.
 It’s a unique set of letters and numbers used by the taxman to identify your business.
 It’s made up of a three-digit HMRC office number and a reference number unique to you.

-What’s it used for?
+What’s an Employment Reference Number used for?

 Employees might ask you for it too – they’ll need it if they’re applying for things like tax credits.
 You might also have to include it on their payslips, if you don’t already.